leninepestana/bdsqueries/README.md

 }
 ```

-The final code from the application class is this one below
+The final code from the application class is this one below.

 ```java
 package com.devsuperior.uri2602;